-I did leave one thing out though, and that’s my issue with dairy, beans, and corn.
+I did leave one thing out though, and that’s my issue with dairy, (beans previously – but the gut can heal overtime!) and corn.

 I avoid these foods because I have allergies/sensitivities to them.
 Therefore, I stay away so I do not trigger other autoimmune related issues – particularly another disease.

 One way to find out what nutrient deficiencies you have, additional food allergies/sensitivities, and how to find the root cause (and possibly put your autoimmune disease into remission) is by seeing a functional medicine practitioner and experimenting with an elimination diet like the Autoimmune Protocol.

 So, the second thing I would do after I started a healing diet is RUN to a Functional Medicine Practitioner (FMP).

 If you aren’t clear on what a FMP is check out this post to get a better idea.